Shubham-Saboo/trialscribe/README.md

 4. **Data Extraction**: The LLM extracts structured data using Pydantic models for type safety and validation.
 Only extracts explicitly mentioned information to avoid hallucinations.

 5. **Frontend Proxy**: Uses React's proxy configuration for development.
-For production, update API endpoints to point to your deployed backend URL.
+For production, set `REACT_APP_API_URL` environment variable or use Docker with build args.

 ## Areas of Focus & Craftsmanship